By TOM BOWSER

 - Drag the new track directly above the original drum track (in the Edit window).
 This process WILL NOT work if you do not place the new track above the original track.
 See image below.

-- Enable "Commands keyboard Focus" by left clicking on the a/z button in the upper right corner of the Pro Tools Edit window.
+- Enable "Commands keyboard Focus" by left clicking on the Commands Keyboard Focus button (a/z) in the upper right corner of the Pro Tools Edit window.
 It turns from grey to yellow when enabled.

 - Left click on the bottom half of the drum sample/file to select it.
 It will darken once it is selected.
 See image below.

 - Press and hold down the Ctrl key on your keyboard then press the letter c key.
 This will "copy" the sample file (kick.new in the above example) into your computers short term memory.

 - Press and hold down the Ctrl key and click on the track name of both the original and the new drum track to select them.
 The background of the track name will turn white on each track that is selected.
 See image below.

 - Press the Ctrl key then the letter "g" on your keyboard to open the "Create Group" window.
 You should see the tracks you selected listed in the "Currently in Group" box on the right hand side of the window.

 When tracks are grouped many editing and other manipulations performed on one track in the group will automatically be performed on all other tracks in the group.
 For example, if you raise the fader/level of one track in a group the fader level of all other members of the group will increase.